FilippoAiraldi/mpcrl-for-ramp-metering/README.md

 python visualization.py ${runname1}.xz ... ${runnameN}.xz --all
 ```

-You can additionally pass `--paper`, which will cause the paper figures to be created (in this case, the simulation results filepaths are hardcoded).
+You can additionally pass `--paper`, which will cause the paper figures to be created (in this case, some of the simulation results' filepaths have been hardcoded for simplicity).
 For example, run the following to reproduce the main figures in the paper

 ```bash
 python visualization.py sims/sim_15_dynamics_a_rho_wo_track_higher_var.xz --all --paper